Jiulio7Costa/uniPortfolio/README.md

 Expected Result: Subtotal updates accordingly.

 ### **3. Remove Product from Cart**
-Action: Click the remove (X) button.
+Action: Click the remove in the cart page next to quantity modifications.

 Expected Result: Product is removed and the cart updates.